-VHA is an active member in twelve Ontario Health Teams in the regions where we provide service and also actively participates in other integrated care initiatives with partner organizations.
+VHA is an active member in eighteen Ontario Health Teams in the regions where we provide service and also actively participates in other integrated care initiatives with partner organizations.

 Accreditation Canada is an independent, not-for-profit organization that accredits health care and social services organizations in Canada and around the world.
 Its comprehensive accreditation programs foster ongoing quality improvement through evidence-based standards and a rigorous external peer review.

 Accredited by the International Society for Quality in Health Care (ISQua), Accreditation Canada has been helping organizations improve health care quality and patient safety for more than 55 years.
 VHA's Exemplary Standing is the highest ranking conferred by Accreditation Canada.